OsiriX-Foundation/KheopsDocumentation/docs/study_list.md

 ## List Refresh

-Click on the refrech icon to refresh the study list if needed.
+Click on the refresh icon to refresh the study list if needed.

 ![Refresh](/img/refresh.png)